Bit-Quill/opensearch-project-sql/docs/user/general/datatypes.rst

 Conversion from TIME
 >>>>>>>>>>>>>>>>>>>>

-- When time value is converted to any other datetime types, the date part of the new value is filled up with today's date.
-For example, (like `CURDATE` function); a time value X converted to a timestamp would produce today's date at time X.
+- When time value is converted to any other datetime types, the date part of the new value is filled up with today's date, like with the `CURDATE` function.
+For example, a time value X converted to a timestamp would produce today's date at time X.

 Conversion from DATETIME